anisoprint/aura-docs/docs/aura-connect/gui/index.md

 ![Terminal control](./media/machines/terminal-control.png)

-Type the command in the text field, and press **'Enter'** to send a command
+Type the command in the text field next to the green cursor, and press **'Enter'** to send a command

 ::: danger
 Sending command to printer while it's printing is dangerous, because commands won't be executed immideately!
 See [Sending commands via Terminal mid print](/aura-connect/before-you-start/#sending-commands-via-terminal-mid-print) for more information